sebastianstolzenberg/xmrigCC/README.md

 {
 ...

-"av":2,
+"multihash-factor":2,
 "multihash-thread-mask":"0x5", // in binary -> 0101
 "threads": 4,

 ...
 }
 ```
-This will limit multihash mode (av=2,av=4) to thread 0 and thread 2, thread 1 and thread 3 will run in single hashmode (av=1,av=3).
+This will limit multihash mode (multihash-factor = 2) to thread 0 and thread 2, thread 1 and thread 3 will run in single hashmode.

 ## Common Issues